 (RMD), a distribution that is part of a fixed period payment of ten years or more, or a hardship withdrawal.
-You must be an employee of the University to make a rollover contribution to the Plans.
+You must be an employee of the University to make a rollover contribution to the Plan.

-The Plans do not permit rollover contributions from a Roth account under an employer's retirement plan, a non-deductible IRA, an IRA containing after-tax employee contributions, or a Roth IRA.
+The Plans do not permit rollover contributions from a non-deductible IRA, an IRA containing aftertax employee contributions, or a Roth IRA.